BlockchainCommons/crypto-commons/Docs/ur-4-psbt.md

 ```
 This is a simple PSBT with a UTXO requiring a single signature.

-To turn the PSBT into a UR simple requires wrapping the PSBT.
+To turn the PSBT into a UR only requires wrapping the PSBT.
 No effort is made to rewrite the PSBT, which has its own format.

 The first step is to convert the base64 of the PSBT into hex code:
 ```